From Innovation to Icon: The Story of the Trimline Telephone

 18+ years of trimline phone OEM excellence & design | CHEETA

 CHEETA, with over 18 years of expertise in trimline phone OEM and design, stands at the forefront of analog telephone manufacturing.
-Our 1,200㎡ Shenzhen factory, equipped with 100+ skilled workers and 10 senior engineers, produces 1,000 high-quality analog units daily.
-We prioritize quality, adhering to CE and ROHS standards with an 11-step inspection process, ensuring a failure rate below 1%.
-CHEETA offers a range of sleek, functional designs including wall-mountable options and space-saving models ideal for various environments.
+Our Shenzhen plant is 1,200 square meters and has over 100 skilled workers and 10 top engineers.
+Every day, we make 1,000 high-quality analog units.
+We focus on quality and follow CE and ROHS standards.
+Our 11-step checking process makes sure that less than 1% of products fail.
+CHEETA makes a wide range of stylish and useful products, including types that can be mounted on the wall or that are designed to save room in any setting.
 For inquiries about our cutting-edge telephone solutions, please contact us at allen@cheeta.com.cn.

 References